 Do you need to know how to code to study an MSc in Business Analytics?
 What programming languages are useful for data analysis?
-How does Excel compare with other programs?
+How does Excel compare with other programmes?

-The MSc in Business Analytics offered by the University of Manchester has one elective module called “Programming in Python for Business Analytics”.
-Since I wanted to learn more about programming, I signed up for this course (the course is designed for beginners, so no previous experience was necessary).
+The MSc in Business Analytics offered by Alliance MBS at The University of Manchester has one elective unit called 'Programming in Python for Business Analytics'.
+Since I wanted to learn more about programming, I signed up for it (the unit is designed for beginners, so no previous experience was necessary).

 Why Python for data analysis and not any other language?
 First, it is open-source.
 This means that its free to download and use and the community is constantly writing improvements to make it better.
 Second, it is easy to learn because it has a simple syntax, short codes to memorise and the most complex functions run on extensions that have already been developed by experts.
 Third, there appears to be a consensus among Data Scientist to use Python as the preferred language for performing Machine Learning.
 And fourth, Python has numerous libraries to perform data manipulation in vast quantities.
 Since 80% of a data analyst time goes to preparing and manipulating data prior to analysis, this feature will definitely help you to tidy your data faster.

-Even though the course I mentioned before is offered as an elective, I believe it was one of the most insightful and it equipped me with new skills and tools to solve real world problems.
-If you plan to study an MSc in business analytics, I would strongly encourage you to take this kind of programming modules.
-And if you plan to make the most of your time in here, it would be great if you could do one of the hundreds of available free introductory internet courses YouTube, Coursera, Dataquest, etc. before coming to Manchester.
+Even though the course I mentioned before is offered as an elective, I believe it was one of the most insightful and it equipped me with new skills and tools to solve real-world problems.
+If you plan to study an MSc in business analytics, I would strongly encourage you to take this kind of programming unit.
+And if you plan to make the most of your time in here, it would be great if you could do one of the hundreds of available free introductory internet courses on YouTube, Coursera, Dataquest, etc. before coming to Manchester.